-Quite simply the most accurate heart rate sensor for wearable technology available today.
+Quite simply the most accurate heart rate sensor for wearable devices available today

-- Biometric sensor system continuously measures heart rate, VO2, energy expenditure, cadence and R-R interval, and much more
+- Biometric sensor system continuously measures heart rate, VO2, energy expenditure, R-R interval, signal quality and much more

 - Active Signal Characterization technology enables highly accurate biometrics in wearable devices even during vigorous activity

 - Heart rate sensor tech integrates seamlessly into any wearable device

 - Perfect for use in sports/fitness, personal health, military/first responder, and gaming use cases